pagekit/docs/developer-guides/themes.md

 </html>
 ```

-## Doing more with themes
-Themes and extensions in Pagekit are very much the same.
-Try not to think in terms of developing a theme vs. developing an extension but rather understand that you have access to Pagekit's framework all the time.

-Most importantly, the module definition in your theme's `index.php` can contain all properties, no matter if you have a theme or an extension.
-If you want to add a Settings screen to the admin panel, register additional tabs to the Site Tree or the Widget management interface, all of that works exactly the same.

 ## Menu and Position renderer
 You might want to use a custom menu or position renderer.
 Below you'll find two examples of how to use them.